cdaguil/che-466-project/README.md

 •Nominal outlet concentration of A: 1.396 M

-•Inlet concentration ofBis 1 M, inlet concentration of A is negligible.
+•Inlet concentration of B is 1 M, inlet concentration of A is negligible.

 •Inlet temperature is 373 K.